mozolin/matter-thread/install/ubuntu_what_we_need_to_install.md

 # UBUNTU: SHOULD BE INSTALLED

-### To execute sudo without password and get user "mike" a root access
+## To execute SUDO WITHOUT PASSWORD and get user "mike" a root access
 Add user to "sudo" group:
 ~~~
 sudo usermod -aG sudo mike